 - We rely on our legitimate interests as a business to process personal data in this way (for example, we have a clear interest in ensuring that our website works properly and that our web services are efficient), whilst always ensuring that your rights are protected.

 - 3. Where we have a contractual obligation to you.
-We need to process certain personal data (such as your address or your payment details) if you purchase a product from us online so that we can fulfil that order.
+We need to process certain personal data (such as your address or your payment details) if you purchase a product from us online or over the telephone so that we can fulfil that order.
 We may also need to process personal data where you wish to return goods and/or receive a refund.
 This also may mean passing your name and address on to our trusted logistics or courier third parties (for more information about this please see the 'Do you share my personal data?' section below).

 - We will process your personal data in this way because it is necessary in order to perform our agreement with you to deliver the products you have ordered.